What1s1ove/bs-content-challenge/lint-your-project-with-github-actions/lint-your-project-with-github-actions.md

-# Github actions: basic concepts with code linting
+# Lint your project with Github Actions

 ## Github Actions in general